nobl9/govy/README.md

 **GO** **V**alidate **Y**ourself!

-**DISCLAIMER** govy is in active development, while the core API is unlikely to change, breaking changes may be introduced with new versions until v1 is released.
+**DISCLAIMER**: govy is in active development, while the core API is unlikely to change, breaking changes may be introduced with new versions until v1 is released.
 Checkout [roadmap](./docs/ROADMAP.md) for upcoming, planned features.